iamgiannisx/iamgiannisx/README.md

-### Hi there 👋
+<h1 align="center">Hi there 👋, I'm Giannis</h1>

-I'm a freelance developer, digital consultant.
-I like to make the web fast and build on Jamstack and serverless.
+<h3 align="center">I'm a freelance developer, digital consultant.
+I like to make the web fast and build on Jamstack and serverless.</h3>

 My services include: